Tab-SE/embedding_playbook/README.md

 5. Provide values for all environment variables listed in `.env.development.local`.

-6. Finally, start the development server (see `package.json` for more shell scripts).
+6. Finally, start the development server (see [USAGE.md](docs/USAGE.md) for more shell scripts).
 ```sh
 npm run dev
 ```

-7. From this point forward, any changes made to files in the codebase will be previewed live in development mode, noticeable in particular will be changes to React components (`.jsx` files) or Markdown articles (`.mdx` or `.md` files).
+1. From this point forward, any changes made to files in the codebase will be previewed live in development mode, noticeable in particular will be changes to React components (`.jsx` files) or Markdown articles (`.mdx` or `.md` files).

 Visit `localhost:3000` to see the app.
 Enjoy!

 For more detailed installation instructions refer to [INSTALLATION.md](./docs/INSTALLATION.md) to learn about production deployments.

+To learn more about developer scripts that run this application go to [USAGE.md](docs/USAGE.md).

 >NOTE: Development on GitHub codespaces may differ from this process.
 Please refer to their documentation for further guidance.